bespoke-silicon-group/accelerator-debugger/README.md

 ### Implementing Breakpoints
 `break <condition>` where the condition is a blend of variables and operators
 * Could implement with eval(), but language of condition needs to be python
-    * This is an easy fix with a couple find-replaces
+    * This can be fix with a couple find-replaces
     * Can be sped up with `compiler.compile()`
-* Alternatively, programmer uses variable names and constructs to build expressions
-    * This is basically building the AST by hand, which is more secure than using pure eval, but more work
-* Minor issue is getting vars from module into scope
+* Currently fails because signal values are strings instead of numbers

 ### TODO
 [ ] Care about end time of simulation